Global rates of convergence for nonconvex optimization on manifolds: Proofs for Section about and the Hessians

 (To get the third equality, it is assumed one is working with the Levi--Civita connection, so that $\Hess f$ is indeed the Riemannian Hessian.)
-Note that Propositions~\ref{prop:Hessretrcritical} and~\ref{prop:Hesssecondorderretr} follow immediately from here.
-Provided the acceleration of the retraction is bounded, we get an approximate result via Cauchy--Schwarz on the above typeset equation. \begin{proposition} If $\Retr$ is a retraction with bounded acceleration at $x$, that is, then
+Since the acceleration of the retraction is bounded, we get the result via Cauchy--Schwarz. \end{proof}